adobe-research/spark-parquet-thrift-example/README.md

 and filters loading based on an equality predicate, but does not show how to load only a subset of columns.
-**This project shows a complete [Scala][scala]/[sbt][sbt] project using [Thrift][thrift] for data serialization and shows how to filter columnar subsets.**
+**This project shows a complete [Scala][scala]/[sbt][sbt] project using [Thrift][thrift] for data serialization and shows how to load columnar subsets.**

 The following portions explains the critical portions of code